sf-wdi-gaia/intro-ruby-1/04-ruby-rails/js-and-turbolinks/27/README.md

 	</body>
   ```

-  Then in our JS we can bind to this.
+  Then in our JS we can bind to the now modified body tag.

   ```js
   postNewView = 'body.posts.show';